rcedermalm/ProjectH/README.md

 2. Navigate to the directory where server.js is located

-3. Shit+Rightclick and press "open command window here"
+3. Shift + Right click and press "open command window here"

 3.5 If it is the first time running, type "npm install"